jenpetsmit/tk_wiki/A Few Things-to-Know-Prior-to-Using-Toolkit.md

 - Not Sure – see [SRA Data Formats](https://www.ncbi.nlm.nih.gov/sra/docs/sra-data-formats/)

 ## Does Toolkit provide a dumper tool for the format you need?
-Toolkit includes tools called dumpers that convert the .sra or .sralite formats to the following formats:
+Toolkit includes tools called _dumpers_ that convert the .sra or .sralite formats to the following formats:
-- FASTERQ
+- FASTQ or FASTA
-- BAM/SAM
+- SAM
+  - You can use samtools to convert to BAM
+- Pileup (like samtools pileup).
+If the data was submitted in aligned form, the extraction can be done
-- SFF
+- SFF (only if the submitted data was 454 Lifesciences)
-- ABI Native – has color space data only
+- ABI Native (only if the submitted data was ABI native)
-  - cfasta
-  - qual
-- Illumina Native
-  - qcal
-  - seq
+- Illumina native (only if the submitted data was Illumina native)

-If you need a different format than listed above, then pull Original Submitted files via [CDDS](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery/).
+If you need a different format than listed above, you can request the original files in the format in which they were submitted via [CDDS](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery/).

-## Which computer are you using?

-Your options for computing include your personal computer, your organization’s computer, or a Cloud-based computer like AWS’s _EC2_ or GCP’s _Compute Engine_.
-See [SRA in the Cloud](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/) for more information.

 ## What is _cache space_?